elementor/elementor-developers-docs/src/form-actions/index.md

 ## Actions

-When users add a Form widget to the page, they can choose the actions that will be performed after a visitor submits the form.
-Choosing an action will add its setting in a seperate section.
+When users add a form widget to the page, they can choose the actions that will be performed after a visitor submits the form.
+Choosing an action will add its setting in a separate section.

 ## Available Actions

-The form widget come out-of-the-box with with the following actions:
+The form widget comes with with the following actions by default:

 * **Collect Submissions**
 * **Email**